RomanNahryshko/refurbish/documentation/docs/tech-docs-future/inventory-ledger.md

 ## Open Questions

 1) Do we need a quick link from a ledger row to open the device page?
 (Nice-to-have)
-2) Should we still show a "Stock Adjustments" tab here if we already have a dedicated stock adjustment popup/modal in Inventory?
-Or should the ledger focus only on Parts Used history, with a link to the existing adjustment UI?

 ## Visual examples